ethereum/ethereum-org-website/.github/ISSUE_TEMPLATE/suggest_tutorial.md

 ---
-name: Submit development tutorial
+name: Suggest a tutorial
 about: Suggest a tutorial to our developers platform
 title: ""
-labels: "Type: Feature"
+labels: "Type: Feature, Type: Content"
 assignees: ""
 ---